mhutter/raspberry-setup/README.md

 ## Limitations

-- [ ] Docker is not yet installed automatically
+- [ ] Docker is not installed automatically
-- [ ] Firewall setup is not yet done
+- [ ] OpenVPN is not installed automatically

 ---